bellmyer/attrition-player/README.md

 two armies are down the number of soldiers they sent to battle, so they have 95 and 98 soldiers, respectively.

+### 4. Be the Last Army Standing

+The game is played round after round, until only a single army is still standing.
+The scoreboard ranks players based on how many overall battles they survived before running out of soldiers.

 ## Strategy

 As you can see, if you're going to win, you need to win big even to just maintain the same